go-arrower/arrower.org/docs/context/auth.md

 ## Administrate Users
-If the Admin Context is sued you can
+If the Admin Context is used you can

 * List and manage all Users
 * Login as a User, for service and helpdesk purposes